Premises Wiring definition

 More Definitions of Premises Wiring

 Premises Wiring means all electrical equipment from the utility meter to the EVSE, including the electric supply panel and the Dedicated Circuit wiring connecting the supply panel to the EVSE, the final junction box supplying the EVSE, and connecting receptacle as applicable.
-As part of the direct installation of the EVSE, Customer may allow Avista or Avista’s authorized third party independent contractor to install the Premises Wiring required to provide power to the EVSE.
-With the exception of Dedicated Circuits installed by Avista, Customer shall own and maintain all Premises Wiring.
+As part of the direct installation of the EVSE, Host may allow Avista or Avista’s authorized third party independent contractor to install the Premises Wiring required to provide power to the EVSE.
+With the exception of Dedicated Circuits installed by Avista, Host shall own and maintain all Premises Wiring.

 Premises Wiring means interior and exterior wiring, including power, lighting, control and signal circuit wiring, together with all of their associated hardware, fittings and wiring devices, both permanently and termporarily installed, that extends from their service point of utility conductors or source of power such as a battery, a solar photovoltaic system, or a generator, transformer or converter windings, to the outlets.
 Premises wiring does not include wiring internal to appliances, fixtures, motors, controllers, motor control centers, and similar equipment.